 Fiction in a Flash: Art of the Very Short Story

 Write complete stories of under 1,000 words.
-Option 2 writers submit two stories for each unit instead of one.
+Option 2 writers submit two stories for each unit instead of one and also receive instructor critique.
 Start with the six-word story and increase word count each unit.
-Flash techniques include focused scenes, plot essentials, credible characters, tight writing, and "smart surprise" not just at the beginning or final twist but everywhere.
+Flash techniques include focused scenes, plot essentials, credible characters, tight writing, and smart surprise not just at the beginning or final twist but everywhere.
 Take away publication tips for today's flash markets and receive individual feedback with each unit.